centraltechhub/tutorials/Cloud/Operators.md

   role: sessionwebappoperator
 ```

-The watches.yaml file connects the LibertyAppOperator resource to the libertyappoperator ansible role.
+The watches.yaml file connects the SessionWebAppOperator resource to the sessionwebappoperator ansible role.

 5. Open the roles/sessionwebappoperator/tasks/main.yml file and update as follows.